 We begin with a brief overview of prosody in more established sign languages, focusing particularly on Israeli Sign Language, which is the sign language used by most deaf people in Israel, but which has a very different social history from that of Al-Sayyid Bedouin Sign Language.
-After demonstrating in Section 1 that sign languages have such properties as prosodic constituents, domain convergence, and intonation, we move on in Section 2 to describe the new sign language, Al-Sayyid Bedouin Sign Language (ABSL), as context for the present study.
+After demonstrating in section 2 that sign languages have such properties as prosodic constituents and intonation, we move on in section 3 to describe the new sign language, Al-Sayyid Bedouin Sign Language (ABSL), as context for the present study.

 Excerpts from narratives of four second generation Al-Sayyid signers are the object of this study.
 Two signers are older, in their 40s, and two are 12-17 years younger.
 Through detailed analysis of their narratives, the gradual appearance of prosodic and syntactic complexity in the language is revealed.
-Our methodology is described in Section 3.
+Our methodology is described in section 4.

 In the younger signers, relations among constituents are marked through prosody.
-The study indicates that signals such as manual rhythm, head position, and facial expression are recruited to cue types of constituents and the relations between them in a way that becomes more systematic as the language matures.
-The differences between the older and younger signers in their use of prosody are described in Section 4.
+The study indicates that signals such as manual timing cues, head position, and facial expression are recruited to cue types of constituents and the relations between them in a way that becomes more systematic as the language matures.
+The differences between the older and younger signers in their use of prosody are described in section 5.
 There are no overt markers of syntactic complexity, and we cannot see interaction between syntax and prosody on the surface.
-Nevertheless, as complex interclausal relations are signaled by prosody in the younger signers, syntactic complexity at the clause level is also emerging, particularly in the content and distribution of noun phrases.
-These results and analyses come together in §6, where the gradual evolution of grammatical structuring in this new language is illustrated through 'snapshots' of data from three different time periods: a short segment of narrative from a rare videotape of a first generation signer, compared with segments from an older and a younger signer of the next generation.
-A brief conclusion is offered in §7.
+Nevertheless, as complex interclausal relations are signaled by prosody in the younger signers, syntactic complexity within the clause is also emerging, particularly in the content and distribution of noun phrases, explained and exemplified in section 6.
+These results and analyses come together in section 7, where the gradual evolution of grammatical structuring in this new language is illustrated through 'snapshots' of data from three different time periods: a short segment of narrative from a rare videotape of a first generation signer, compared with segments from an older and a younger signer of the next generation.
+A conclusion is offered in section 8, where we consider the implications of our findings in the context of current discussions about recursion.

-1. Prosody in sign language
+2. Prosody in sign language

 The sign language literature reflects just how closely prosody and syntax are interrelated, since there are still differences of opinion about whether certain signals are elements of the syntactic or the prosodic components in sign language grammar.
 Early work on such structures as interrogatives, topics, and relative clauses attributed a set of nonmanual markers accompanying them to the syntactic level of analysis.
 Differences in head position and facial expression were shown to systematically mark such structures in American Sign Language (ASL) (Liddell, 1978, 1980; Baker and Padden, 1978).
-This perspective was exploited to the fullest in a treatment of wh- movement and other syntactic phenomena in which the authors assumed that the distribution of such nonmanual markers directly reveals the underlying syntactic structure of ASL sentences (Neidle et al., 2000).
+This perspective was exploited to the fullest in a treatment of wh-movement and other syntactic phenomena in which the authors assumed that the distribution of such nonmanual markers directly reveals the underlying syntactic structure of ASL sentences (Neidle et al., 2000).

-Other researchers have pursued the position that the suprasegmental system of facial expressions and head and body postures interacts with syntax but bears the earmarks of prosody rather than syntax.
-This line of research claims in particular that facial expression is comparable to intonation (Reilly et al., 1990a; Nespor and Sandler, 1999; Wilbur, 2000).
-By studying the distribution of these markers together with that of rhythmic patterning, Nespor and Sandler (1999) developed a theory of sign language prosody according to which rhythmic constituency is demarcated by the hands, while the functions of intonation are manifested on the face.
-This means that the articulators do not divide themselves up neatly according to function (Pfau and Quer in press, Sandler in press).
-Many prosodic cues are conveyed nonmanually, but critical rhythmic cues are conveyed by the hands.
-Conversely, nonmanual markers may be lexical or morphological, and are not always prosodic.
+Other researchers have pursued the position that the suprasegmental system of facial expressions and head and body postures together with manual timing cues interacts with syntax but bears the earmarks of prosody rather than syntax.
+This line of research claims in particular that facial expression is comparable to intonation (Reilly et al., 1990a; Nespor and Sandler, 1999; Wilbur, 2000; Sandler, 2011, in press).
+By studying the distribution of these markers, Nespor and Sandler

-&lt;sup>1 The term suprasegmental applied to sign language is intended to mean above the level of the word.
+1 The term suprasegmental applied to sign language is intended to mean above the level of the word.